Clamepending/ZirconTutorial/content/posts/Step7.md

 Repeat these steps for the other 2 motors.

+(reshoot video with new version because pinout is different)

 {{< youtube id="RKKadLGrtvk" >}}

 The result should look like this

+(retake picture with new pinout)
 ![soldered motors](/img/motorwiressoldered.PNG)